openstack/openstack-ansible/doc/source/user/ceph/full-deploy.rst

   monitors in ``user_variables.yml`` as above and providing data to populate ceph.conf and ceph keyring files on the deploy host.
   This is described `here <https://docs.openstack.org/openstack-ansible-ceph_client/latest/config-from-file.html>`_.
-  No ssh access by openstack-ansible is required to the ceph cluster.
+  No ssh access by OpenStack-Ansible is required to the ceph cluster.
-* deploying a ceph cluster as part of the openstack-ansible deployment by using the roles maintained by the `Ceph-Ansible`_ project.
+* deploying a ceph cluster as part of the OpenStack-Ansible deployment by using the roles maintained by the `Ceph-Ansible`_ project.
 Deployers can enable the ``ceph-install.yml`` playbook by adding hosts to the ``ceph-mon_hosts`` and ``ceph-osd_hosts`` groups in